thriveweb/deking-new/content/pages/marketing.md

     logo: /images/uploads/qbcc-licence.png
 meta:
   canonicalLink: 'https://www.dekingdecks.com.au/about/'
-  description: >-
-    DeKing Decks is the king of outdoor decking when it comes to the design and installation of outdoor decking, verandas, pool decking, and patio roofing.
+  description: DeKing Decks promotions and special events.
+See our latest specials and upcoming events where you can catch up with us in person.
   noindex: false
-  title: Marketing | Deking Decks
+  title: Promotions and Special Events | Deking Decks
 ---